infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

 ### General
 Constraints can be defined in a number of ways symbolically that differ from how it is actually stored in the model.
-This principally occurs since like terms and constants are combined together where possible with the variable terms on the left hand side and the constant on the right hand side.
+This principally occurs since like terms and constants are combined where possible with the variable terms on the left-hand side and the constant on the right-hand side.
 For instance, the constraint ``2y_b(t) + 3y_b(t) - 2 \leq 1 + z_1`` would be normalized
 ``5y_b(t) - z_1 \leq 3``.
 In accordance with this behavior,
 [`normalized_rhs`](@ref) and [`normalized_coefficient`](@ref)
-can be used to query the normalized right hand side and the coefficient of a particular variable reference, respectively.
+can be used to query the normalized right-hand side and the coefficient of a particular variable reference, respectively.
 Let's employ the above example to illustrate this:
 ```jldoctest constrs